Meisaka/trillek-client-ui/README.md

 ## Tests

-All tests are stored within `./tests`, they use [tape][] for assertions and execution.
-You can run the tests on your command line with `npm test`.
+All tests are stored within `./tests`, they use [chai][] and [mocha][] for assertions and execution.
+You can run the tests by opening `./tests/index.html` in your browser.

+Although the tests should run in any modern browser, the main one we need to worry about is Chrome / Chromium.
+This is because the game will render the UI using WebKit / Blink, the rendering engine used within Chrome.

 ## Building